robpeng/Project-5-CS-180/README.md

 - This class deals with the client side of the network interaction.
 It sends info over to the InteractServer class for processing.

-- This class contains class Gui which implements ActionListener
+- contains class Gui which implements ActionListener

 |Method|Description|
 |------|------|